AMReX-Astro/Microphysics/docs/dev/_sources/integrators.rst.txt

    Upon exit, ``burn_t burn_state.e`` is the energy *released* during the burn, and not the actual internal energy of the state.

+   Optionally, by settting ``integrator.subtract_internal_energy=0`` the output will be the total internal energy, including that released burning the burn.

 Network Routines
 ----------------